ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 ## Access the Signed URL

-After uploading the file to your bucket, in the files table, from **Actions** section from the table, click on **Copy signed URL** button, and it will copy the URL on the clipboard.
+After uploading the file to your bucket, in the files table, click on the **Copy signed URL** button from the **Actions** section of the table, which will copy the URL on the clipboard.
 You can go to another tab and paste the URL to open the file on the browser.

   <div style={{textAlign: 'center'}}>